cissavalim/SentinelIris/README.md

     ```
 ---

+## API Documentation

+1. You can access the API Swagger through this URL after you run the application: `http://localhost:8080/swagger-ui.html`

+---

 ## Troubleshooting
 - Ensure Java and Gradle are installed and available in your PATH.
 - For Docker Compose, ensure Docker Desktop is running.